attrill20/FPLFixtureCalendar/README.md

 - Table repeats header on every row, change to display once and get the table to scroll (could use Material UI table)
 - Add a cache to prevent no fixtures displaying when the server occasionally goes down
 - Navbar on mobile collapsing issue / font size
-- Needs less of a margin / padding either side of the toggle switch
+- Needs less of a margin / padding either side of the FDR toggle switch
-- Sort width of content on Player Searcher page
+- Sort width of content to be more dynamic on Player Searcher page

 ## 27/4/24